JoostVisser/personal-website/README.md

 # Personal website of Joost Visser

 My main goals are to have a place to showcase my work, and to have a place to experiment with new technologies and ideas.
-- [ ] Website is hosted on a cluster using K8s
-- [ ] Uses a headless CMS to blog

 ## Getting started